juxt/joplin/README.md

-create-migration multimethod tags one more arg ragtime 0.5 protocol changes no more joplin.lein
+create-migration multimethod tags one more arg ragtime 0.5 protocol changes no more joplin.lein sql migrations can now be specified in edn or sql format,
+- if sql format, you need to include line breaks
 - See example for aliases and REPL usage no more joplin config in project.clj
 - pass it datastructures